gi-ev/LNI-proceedings/README.md

 A: `pdflatex proceedings`, do it twice to be sure that the TOC is created correctly and that the TOC has more than one page.
    Continue at "Update the page numbers" above

-Q: What can I do if the hyperlinks in the proceedings do not work?
+Q: What can I do if the hyperlinks in the proceedings do not work? <br>
 A: Run `pdflatex proceedings` one more time, because pax needs one more run.

 Q: What if a paper needs adjustments? <br>